mikeswisp/CORS_File/README.md

 * All uploaded files are stored in the base directory of the container.
 Preset directories inside the container are not yet supported.

 ## Development Roadmap
-* Add predefined directy support.
+* Create support for multiple file uploads

 ## Credits